Hélio Gracie: Matches against judokas

 After the fight against Dudú, Gracie was challenged by 5th dan judoka Yasuichi Ono to another vale tudo fight.
 This was met with heat by the Gracie side, as Ono had defeated George Gracie by choke in a jiu-jitsu match.
 Calling Ono a "cretin" in a newspaper interview, Gracie claimed to accept the challenge and the two were stipulated to fight in April 1935, but the bout was scrapped when Gracie pulled out.
 Eventually, Gracie accepted to fight Ono, but only under jiu-jitsu rules, without points or judges and in December.
-He also came to the match wearing a judogi with very short sleeves in order to make gripping difficult.
+He also came to the match wearing a judogi with very short sleeves to make gripping difficult.

 The affair saw Ono, though lighter than Gracie by 4 kg (9 lb), executing an exact number of 32 judo throws on Gracie through the entire match, as well as almost finishing him with a juji-gatame in the first round.
 However, Gracie never gave up and escaped all his holds, including one in which he dived out of the ring to avoid a choke (a legal action at the time), and even had his own modest submission attempts in the form of an armlock and a gi choke near of the ending.
 After 20 minutes, the bout ended in a draw.

 On June 13, 1936, Gracie fought judoka Takeo Yano, a training partner of Ono who also had dominated George Gracie the previous year in a time draw.
 Again, Gracie demanded a match without judges and wore a modified judogi, and his brother Carlos predicted that Yano wouldn't last a single round.
 Indeed, Gracie showed improvement, threatening Yano with a gi choke in the second round, but Yano threw and took down Gracie repeatedly through the three rounds of the match, which ended in a draw.
 Ono challenged Gracie for a future rematch after the bout, which Gracie accepted.
 The same month, Gracie was involved in a challenge consistent in fighting three opponents the same night, being those Geroncio Barbosa, Manuel Fernandes and Simon Munich, but Gracie pulled out before the event and was replaced by his brother George.